margotkriete/browser-eng/README.md

 This project is a Python implementation of the [Web Browser Engineering](http://browser.engineering) course.
 The program builds and launches a basic (and incomplete) web browser.

+It can request web pages, parse HTML and some CSS, and supports multiple tabs.
+You can navigate by clicking links, but the browser cannot parse JavaScript or send information to a server.

 ### Install requirements

+Ensure you have [rye](https://rye.astral.sh/) installed.
 Clone this repo, then run:

 ```
 $ rye init